-Before installing the HEPA module, make sure there is 20cm of clearance to allow optimal function:
+Before installing the HEPA Module, make sure there is 20cm of clearance around the OT-2 to allow optimal function.

 1) Remove the top window of the OT-2 and place it somewhere safe.

-3) There are two parts to a HEPA module: the adaptor bracket and the main HEPA unit.
-Using a 2.5mm Allen Key or Hex screw, unscrew the screws indicated on the image below that hold the bracket and main unit together.
+3) There are two parts to the HEPA Module: The adaptor bracket and the main HEPA unit.
+Using your 2.5mm Allen key/hex screw, loosen the screws indicated on the image below that hold the bracket and main unit together.